Jamie956/Jamie956.github.io/post/angular.md

 - A component is a way to create custom HTML elements in your application.
 - Applications are essentially combinations of components.
 These components build upon the core principles of encapsulation, isolation, and reusability, which should have events, be customizable, and be declarative.

+- A component is an encapsulated element that maintains its own internal logic for how it desires to render some output

+- Here are the key principles of a component:
+  - Encapsulation—Keep component logic isolated
+  - Isolation—Keep component internals hidden
+  - Reusability—Allow component reuse with minimal effort
+  - Event-based—Emit events during the lifecycle of the component
+  - Customizable—Possible to style and extend the component
+  - Declarative—Component used with simple declarative markup